schmidt73/commit-parsing/collab.md

 programming is notable for its expressive power: instead of being shackled to the language of the computer, functional programmers can often express software solutions using the same language we use to think about problems.
+Mr. Schmidt has recently developed interest in modeling problems in the abstract manner we speak of, coming to Professor Ramsey to share his interest in the fall.
+Professor Ramsey also has a longstanding interest in
-Professor Ramsey also has a longstanding interest in (and international reputation for) the implementation of programming languages, an interest that Mr. Schmidt shares.
+(and international reputation for) the implementation of programming languages, an interest that Mr. Schmidt shares.